dockur/windows-arm/readme.md

   The display output is a simple framebuffer, just so that the screen can be visible during installation as it doesn't require any drivers.

-  To add a virtual graphics cards to your machine that allows for higher resolutions, you can add the following to your compose file after Windows is fully installed:
+  To add a virtual graphics cards to your machine that allows for higher resolutions, you can add the following to your compose file after Windows has fully installed:

   ```yaml
   environment: